codingsoo/codingsoo.github.io1/pages/software_architecture/introduction_sa.md

 ### Ways to describe Software Architecture

  Software architecture specifies a high level of software system abstraction.
 It should be able to describe its collection of components and the connections, interact among these components, specify the deployment configuration of all components and connections, and conform to the project's functional and nonfunctional requirements.

 - Box-and-line diagram: Boxes=> business concept diagram / Lines=> relationship among components
 - UML: Structural (Static) Diagrams=> Behavioral (Dynamic) Diagrams
-- Architecture View Models: 4+1 view model
-- the logical view, the process view, the development view, the physical view, and the user interface view
+- Architecture View Models: 4+1 view model (logical view, process view, development view, physical view, and the user interface view)
 - Architecture Description Language (ADL): describe software architecture formally and semantically.